cloudevents/spec/registry/spec.md

 compatible with all previous versions of the schema, meaning that a consumer using the new schema MUST be able to understand data encoded using a prior version of the schema.
-If a new version introduces a breaking change, it MUST be regisetered as a new schema with a new name.
+If a new version introduces a breaking change, it MUST be registered as a new schema with a new name.

 When you retrieve a schema without qualifying the version, you will get the latest version of the schema, see [retrieving a